-I am a Professional Mechanical Engineer and an avid plastic scale modeller in my off hours.
+I am a retired Mechanical Engineer and an avid plastic scale modeller.
 I live in Calgary, Alberta, Canada.
 In addition to building scale models, I am a foodie and enjoy wine, travelling, cooking, and strength training: Most of all, I enjoy my time with my family.

 I built my first plastic model when I was 11 years old as a way to keep myself busy and stay off the street.
 From plastic models, I expanded into rubber power flying models and then into control line and radio control flying model airplanes.
 The plastic models I built when I was a kid were very rough.
 They were brush painted and glue was used as filler to hide seam lines.
 I stopped building models when my University study and part-time jobs didn’t leave me with much time to spare.
 I studied Mechanical Engineering all thanks to my hobby.